offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-A slightly more complicated but also more elegant / efficient solution is to find the _edges_ that a maximum alignment path travels through.
+A slightly more complicated but also more elegant / efficient solution is to extend the algorithm to find the edges for the nodes it finds.
 That is, rather than finding just the nodes that a maximum alignment path travels through, find the edges where those nodes are the edge source (node that the edge starts from).

 These likely won't be all the edges in the final alignment path.

 The overall algorithm is the same, except rather than just converging to column n, the algorithm converges to both column n and column n + 1.
 The node weights from both columns are needed to find an edge.

+SHOW DIAGRAM HERE

+SHOW DIAGRAM HERE

+SHOW DIAGRAM HERE

 ```{output}
 ch5_code/src/Global_FindEdgeThatMaxAlignmentPathTravelsThroughAtColumn.py